Clinton-Davis/focus_fitness/README.md

 - **Product Filtering area**
 The category selectors are coloured in the supplementary colour to distinguish them apart at a glance.
-On the right hand side there is some breadcrumbs, this is another way to get back to the default ordering, and shows you how many products are, in total or in each search.
+On the right hand side there is some breadcrumbs, this is another way to get back to the default ordering, and shows you how many products there are in total, or in each search.

 - **Product cards**
-The products are displayed on cards that sit side next and on top of each other.
+The products are displayed on cards, are positioned side by side in rows.
-  - Picture - is at the top
+  - Picture - is at the top.
   - Name of the product.
-  - Price of the item is displayed in bold numbers.
+  - Price of the product is displayed in bold numbers.
-  - Category Stars rating - The product is rated by the users and the average of all the ratings is displayed here, total out of 5.
+  - Category and stars ratings - The product is rated by the users and the average of all the ratings is displayed here, total out of 5.

 <details>
 <summary>Focus Shop Wireframes (Click for image)</summary>